Omycron83/Notes/Current Life.md

 - Practice attention meditation to focus on breathing and point in front of head for 5 minutes every morning

 [1] Dunlosky, J., Rawson, K. A., Marsh, E. J., Nathan, M. J., & Willingham, D. T. (2013).
 Improving Students’ Learning With Effective Learning Techniques: Promising Directions From Cognitive and Educational Psychology.
 Psychological Science in the Public Interest, 14(1), 4–58. https://doi.org/10.1177/1529100612453266
-## Motivational Mantra:
-Steh auf.
-Fang an.
-You dont have to work, you dont have to bother, you dont have to prove yourself.
-Because you dont have to reach your goals.
-But if you want to, let me tell you one thing: you have work, you have to bother, you have to prove yourself, right here, right now.
-Dont let your laziness get in the way of your success.
-Because there is somebody out there with the same goals, looking to get into the same position in life.
-And they are smarter, more hard working and more motivated than you with all the advantages one can have.
-If you want to get where you want to be, you have to work so hard, that its impossible for that person to keep up: because the ordinary person cant and wont go as far as you do.
-So know one thing: If you work hard now, you wont regret anything!
-Nur eins kann man dir nicht nehmen: deinen Willen, lass diesen triumphieren!
-Feuer frei!
 # Ernährung:
 Proteinquellen:
 - Lentils